natir/iitiiri/paper/paper.md

 # Result

-To evaluate performance of my implementation I use variant produce by [@hg00_variant],  clinvar[@clinvar] release 30/07/2024 and variant of chromosome 2 of gnomad exon version 2.1.1 [@gnomad] and Ensembl annotation of GRCh38.92.
+To evaluate performance of my implementation I use variant produce by [@hg00_variant],  clinvar[@clinvar] release 30/07/2024 and variant of chromosome 2 of gnomad exon version 2.1.1 [@gnomad2.1] and Ensembl annotation of GRCh38.92.

 I compare my Implicite Interval Tree (*iitri*), to bedtk tree struct (*cgranges*) and rust-bio[@rustbio] bedtk tree struct reimplementation and compare my Implicite Interval Tree Interpolate Index (*iitiiri*) to Michael F. Lin implementation (*iitii*).